rtretter/smart-paste/readme.md

 MacOS blocks external control of keystrokes via the settings.
 This app can be added to the whitelist in the settings.
 1. Open Settings > Privacy & Security > Accessibility
 2. Add Terminal
+3. (Optional) If MacOS won't let you start the executable try removing it from quarantine with the following command: `xattr -dr com.apple.quarantine <path-to-binary>/smart-paste`

 ## MacOS Autostart (Optional)
 To automatically start the app on MacOS you have to create an application via the automator and then add it to the Login items.